-The Koss Porta Pro KTC are decent sounding and portable on-ear headphones for critical listening and mixed usage.
+The Koss Porta Pro KTC are decent-sounding and portable on-ear headphones for critical listening and mixed usage.
 They're lightweight, comfortable, and have a compact, retro design that will work for some.
 They also have a decently balanced and open sound for an on-ear device although they won't be the best sounding headphones for more serious critical listeners.
-Unfortunately, they also feel flimsy and cheap and don't block any noise so they will struggle a little in noisy conditions.
+Unfortunately, they also feel flimsy and cheap and don't block any noise so they'll struggle a little in noisy conditions.

-The Koss Porta Pro are extremely lightweight for on-ear headphones.
+The Koss Porta Pro are extremely lightweight for on-ears.
 The headband is flexible and easily adjustable, which makes them above-average comfortable.
-They're not too tight, however, they do have an adjustable tension slider on the ear cups.
+They're not too tight; however, they do have an adjustable tension slider on the ear cups.
 It doesn't change much to the fit but it's a nice addition to the design.
 Unfortunately, they're poorly padded so they don't provide any extra comfort apart from their lightweight fit.

-The KTC version of the Koss Porta Pro comes with an inline control module that provides call/music, track skipping, and volume controls.
-This is a definite upgrade from the regular Porta Pros as it gives some control over your audio.
+The Koss Porta Pro come with an in-line control module that provides call/music, track skipping, and volume controls.
+This is a definite upgrade from the regular version of these headphones, as it gives some control over your audio.
 However, the buttons on the module feel cheap and shallow.
-They don't provide a good tactile feedback and are a bit frustrating to use.
+They don't provide good tactile feedback and are a bit frustrating to use.

-The Koss Porta Pro are one of the most breathable on-ear headphones we've tested.
-They have an open-back design and since they just rest on your ears and do not seal them like over-ears do, they barely cause any temperature difference even while running or working out.
-They may not be stable enough for sports but they are definitely breathable enough for even intense workout regiments.
+The Koss Porta Pro are one of the most breathable on-ears we've tested.
+They have an open-back design and since they just rest on your ears and don't seal like over-ears do, they barely cause any temperature difference even while running or working out.
+They may not be stable enough for sports but they are definitely breathable enough for even intense workout regimens.

-The Koss Porta Pro KTC fold into a small, compact format that's easy to carry around and even fits in some pockets.
+The Koss Porta Pro fold into a small, compact format that's easy to carry around and even fits in some pockets.
 They're on the smaller side for an on-ear model, which combined with the unique folding mechanism makes these headphones quite portable.
-They will easily fit into most bags and shouldn't be too much of hassle to carry on your person.
+They'll easily fit into most bags and shouldn't be too much of a hassle to carry on your person.

-The build quality of these headphones is subpar and feels cheap.
+The build quality is subpar and feels cheap.
 The headband is a thin metal frame with no padding and an awkward sliding mechanism to adjust its size.
-The ear cups are not particularly dense, although their lightweight build makes hard falls less damaging.
+The ear cups aren't particularly dense, although their lightweight build makes hard falls less damaging.
 Unfortunately, they don't feel durable.
 They have a lot of moving parts that will wear over time.
-The audio cables are thin, frail and could snap relatively easily from regular use.
-On the upside, they come with a reliable lifetime warranty as long as you're able to send the headphones back to Koss.
+The audio cables are thin, frail, and could snap relatively easily from regular use.

-These headphones have a moderately stable fit.
+They have a moderately stable fit.
 The lightweight and relatively flat ear cup design make them not sway much when used while running.
-However, they're not the most stable headphones.
+However, they're not the most stable.
 The slight lack of tightness means they might fall off during high-intensity exercises and the audio cables are a little bothersome and non-detachable.
-They will yank the headphones off your head if hooked on something.
+They'll yank the headphones off your head if hooked on something.

 The frequency response consistency is very good.
 In the bass range, we measured about 4dB of deviation in delivery across our human subjects.
 This is subtle and not very noticeable since the deviation happens mostly in the sub-bass region.
 The treble delivery also deviates by about 4dB across multiple re-seats, which is noticeable but within good limits.

 The soundstage is sub-par.
-Due to their on-ear design, these headphones don't interact with or activate the resonances of the pinna.
+Due to their on-ear design, they don't interact with or activate the resonances of the pinna.
 Therefore their soundstage will be perceived as small and located inside the listener's head.
-However, due to their open-back design, they will sound a bit more open compared to closed-back headphones.
+However, due to their open-back design, they'll sound a bit more open compared to closed-back headphones.

 The Koss Porta Pro have poor isolation.
 Since they have an open-back, this is expected and part of their design.
 Therefore, they don't provide any isolation in the bass and mid ranges and provide only about 6dB of isolation in the treble range, which is barely noticeable.

-The noise handling of the microphone is average-at-best.
-It achieved a speech-to-noise ratio of 15dB SPL in our SpNR test, indicating they are best suited for quiet and moderate environments.
-In loud places, they will struggle to fully separate speech from ambient noise.
+The microphone's noise handling is average-at-best.
+It achieved a speech-to-noise ratio of 15dB SPL in our SpNR test, indicating they're best suited for quiet and moderate environments.
+In loud places, they'll struggle to fully separate speech from ambient noise.

-These headphones do not have any active component and therefore do not need a battery life like the Koss Porta Pro Wireless.
+These headphones don't have a battery, unlike the Koss Porta Pro Wireless.

-The Koss Porta Pro do not come with any dedicated app of software support.
+The Koss Porta Pro don't come with any dedicated app of software support.

 These headphones are wired and do not have a Bluetooth connection.
-If you want a similar but wireless design then consider the Koss Porta Pro Wireless.
+If you want a similar but wireless design, consider the Koss Porta Pro Wireless.

-The Koss Porta Pro do not have a dock.
-If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7.
+The Koss Porta Pro don't have a dock.
+If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7 2019 Edition Wireless.